glener10/authentication/documentation/nextFeatures.md

+- find user with success and failure
 - login  with success and failure
-- user deleted with success and failure
-Integration and E2E test to check if after all usecases an log is created
+FindParam just Id because the email can be changed

-User Control: Log out, block, delete (Only users with permission can due), list all users, list all logs of a user, etc E-mail verification
+User Control: Log out, block, delete (Only users with permission can due), list all users, list all logs of a user, etc After create list all logs and all logs of an user with middleware, implementing E2E tests after all use cases need to create a log and integration tests
+E-mail verification
 Password Recovery: use a unique token sended to email Login with google